 For more specific information on courses available through Rhodes please visit this website.

 This program is suited to students in many fields, but will be of particular interest to those studying Africana studies, environmental studies, development studies, peace studies, non-western art, music, and dance.

 This program is open to juniors and seniors in good academic and social standing with a minimum GPA of 3.0. (sophomores may be considered in exceptional cases and only if they have reached a 3.5 gpa or higher at the time of application).
 Due to the challenging nature of study abroad, and this location in particular, student academic and disciplinary records will be carefully screened.

-Students will live alongside South African students in supervised and maintained residences located on the secure, self-contained Rhodes University campus.
-Note that most residence halls house only men or only women.
+Students will live alongside South African and other international students in supervised and maintained residences located on the secure, self-contained Rhodes University campus.
 The residences are clustered into groups that share a common dining hall promoting community and fellowship while offering inexpensive and balanced meals.
 There is no "meal plan" per se, but rather a "pay-as-you-go" system in the dining hall.
 You may also choose to take meals off-campus at a variety of area restaurants.

 The university provides students interested in traveling further afield with links to area travel agencies and group tour organizations.
 Students who join Rhodes University societies such as the mountain club will also have the opportunity to hike and camp.
 All students have an Easter break when they can travel together in small groups to more distant locales such as Cape Town, the Drakenburg Mountains, and other areas of interest.